Sathyan-ediga/VSDSquadron/README.md

  ```
 ![Image Alt](https://github.com/Sathyan-ediga/VSDSquadron/blob/main/4.png)

-3) Running the C code using RISC-V compiler and then generating the assembly code using objdump
+<h2>3) Running the C code using RISC-V compiler and then generating the assembly code using objdump</h2>

 Use the command riscv64-unknown-elf-objdump -d sum1ton.o will generate the assembly code